Menachem Mendel Schneerson: Hanukkah campaign

-In 1973, Schneerson started a Chanukah campaign to encourage all Jews worldwide to light their own menorah.
+In 1973, Schneerson started a Hanukkah campaign to encourage all Jews worldwide to light their own menorah.
 After all-tin menorahs were given out that year, a military manufacturer was commissioned to distribute tens of thousands of additional menorahs.
-In 1974, a public lighting of a Chanukah menorah was held by the Liberty Bell in Philadelphia, Pennsylvania, and in years following, menorah lightings on public grounds were conducted in cities worldwide.
-Legal challenges to the lighting on public grounds reached the Supreme Court of the United States, and it was ruled that public lighting did not violate the Constitution.
+In 1974, a public lighting of a Hanukkah menorah was held at the Liberty Bell in Philadelphia, Pennsylvania, and in the years that followed, menorah lightings on public grounds were held in cities worldwide.
+Legal challenges to the lighting on public grounds reached the Supreme Court of the United States, and it was ruled that public lighting did not violate the Constitution of the United States.
 Public lightings continue in thousands of cities today.